Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: discussion and conclusion

-Very recently, a similar phase diagram was also reached using machine learning ideas~\cite{nomura2020}, although providing slightly different values of the critical points.
+Very recently, a similar phase diagram was also reached using neural network wave functions~\cite{nomura2021}, i.e., the RBM+PP method, although providing slightly different values of the critical points.
 In particular, the QSL-VBS transition point is estimated to be $J_{c2}=0.54$ -- instead of $J_{c2}=0.56$ here -- which seems consistent with another iPEPS result suggesting a very weak VBS (as revealed by a very long dimer correlation length) at $J_2=0.55$~\cite{poilblanc2019}.
-However, our finite PEPS results, including finite size scaling of order parameters, and the behavior of spin and dimer correlations, all support that the ground state at $J_2=0.55$ is critical, consistently with the earlier vQMC results~\cite{hu2013}.
-In any case, $J_2=0.55$ is very near the transition point and, maybe, considering larger $D$ is needed to clarity its true nature.~
+However, without considering a relatively high estimated RBM+PP energy in 2D limit $E_{\rm RBM+PP}\simeq-0.4846$, the RBM+PP energy on large sytems like $16\times 16$ torus $E=-0.4852$ is already higher than our 2D limit energy $E_{\rm PEPS}\simeq -0.4857$, which actually indicates the large size results of RBM+PP are not so accurate as their small size results.
+Our finite PEPS results, including finite size scaling of order parameters, and the behavior of spin and dimer correlations, all support that the ground state at $J_2=0.55$ is critical, consistently with the earlier vQMC results~\cite{hu2013}.
+We note in Ref.~\cite{nomura2021} the obtained spin and dimer critical exponents $z+\eta_{s1}\approx 1.41$ and $z+\eta_{d1}\approx 1.75$ at the AFM-QSL transition point, and $z+\eta_{s2}\approx 1.60$ and $z+\eta_{d2}\approx 1.44$ at the QSL-VBS transition point, are roughly consistent with our results $z+\eta_{s1}\approx1.38$ and $z+\eta_{d1}\approx1.72$ at the AFM-QSL transition point, $z+\eta_{s2}\approx1.96$ and $z+\eta_{d2}\approx1.26$ at the QSL-VBS transition point.
+In Ref.~\cite{nomura2021}, two different correlation length exponents: $\nu=1.21(5)$ at the AFM-QSL and $\nu=0.67(2)$ at the QSL-VBS transition point~\cite{nomura2021}, are obtained by scaling order parameters, but our results find a single correlation length critical exponent $\nu=0.99(6)$ at the two transition points.
+The disagreement might be caused by the potential accuracy problem on large sizes, as well as the fitting way to extract $\nu$.
+In Ref.~\cite{nomura2021}, the exponents $z+\eta$ and $\nu$ are fitted by simultaneously adjusting these exponents through scaling the order parameters.
+In our work, we use the method suggested in Ref.~\cite{FSS1} to extract the exponent $\nu$ first by scaling the correlation length itself, which can avoid simultaneously adjusting other critical exponents.
+Then a single $\nu=0.99(6)$ is further supported by scaling order parameters.
+It would be interesting to check the exponent $\nu$ by directly extracting from the correlation length itself in Ref.~\cite{nomura2021}.
+We would like to point out that from several other frustrated models that also posses AFM-QSL and QSL-VBS transitions, we always observes a single correlation length exponent $\nu\approx 1.0$, which will be published elsewhere~\cite{j1j2j3}.